jeromewagener/Soutils/README.md

 Soutils
 =======
-Soutils is a miniature Java socket networking utilitiy framework for Java enabled devices *(Android included)*.
+Soutils is a miniature Java socket networking utility framework for Java enabled devices *(Android included)*.
 This project might interest you in case you want to quickly prototype applications that require non-blocking / threaded:
 * TCP client-server communications
 * UDP beaconing / broadcasting
 * File transfers between different devices